-As another important property in human-machine interface, a response time should be considered. calculation module.
-In When a general human interaction is considered, and slave connections are given through BUS 100-200msec responses can keep a real-time response.
+As another important property in human-machine interface, a response time should be considered.
+When a general human interaction is considered, 100-200msec responses can keep a real-time response.
 In other words, if the system can respond its answer to a user within 150msec, a user feels its response becomes real-time.
-Compared with other real-time processing, i.e., parallel/pipeline computer, wireless communication and multi-media machine to machine communications, the time period of 150msec seems to be slow and thus it is not difficult to systems.
-However, when we would design such like to design the system with low power consumption and real-time processing at the same time, its design becomes complicated.
+Compared with other real-time processing, i.e., parallel/pipeline computer, wireless communication and multi-media machine to machine communications, the time period of 150msec seems to be slow and thus it is not difficult to design such systems.
+However, when we would like to design the system with low power consumption and real-time processing at the same time, its design becomes complicated.
 In order to realize both of them, we have developed a full custom LSI for our speech communication system.
 Fig.2 shows its block diagram.